raymondbutcher/pretf/docs/tutorial/dynamic-resources.md

         })
 ```

-Now run `pretf validate` and the resulting JSON file will contain those 5 resources.
+Now run `pretf plan` and you will see those 5 resources.

 ## Why not use 'count'?